Pa-O National Liberation Army

 The Pa-O National Liberation Army (ပအိုဝ်ႏစွိုးခွိုꩻလွစ်ထန်ႏရေꩻတပ်မတောႏ, ပအိုဝ်းအမျိုးသားလွတ်မြောက်ရေးတပ်မတော်; abbreviated PNLA) is a Pa-O insurgent group in Myanmar (Burma).
 It is the armed wing of the Pa-O National Liberation Organisation.
-The PNLA, along with other smaller Pa-O military groups, administers the Pa-O Self-Administered Zone, which consists of three townships in southern Shan State: Hopong, Hsi Hseng, and Pinlaung townships.

 The PNLA signed a "Five-Point State-Level Agreement" and an "Eight-Point Union-Level Agreement" with the government of Myanmar on 25 August 2012.

 History

 From 7–9 December 2009, a Pa-O National Conference was held in the Pa-O Self-Administered Zone, and the Pa-O People's Liberation Organization (PPLO), led by Colonel Khun Okkar, and Shan State Nationalities People's Liberation Organization, led by Brigadier General Khun Ti Soung, merged and established the Pa-O National Liberation Army (PNLA) and its political wing, the Pa-O National Liberation Organisation (PNLO).
 Group leaders then drafted the PNLO constitution, which became the de facto constitution for the Pa-O SAZ.
 Attendees of the conference included members of the Pa-O Youth Organization, the Pa-Oh Labor Union and individuals such as U Khun Myint Tun (Thaton MP in the 1990 general election) and Khun Tin Swe (member of the NCUB).
 Khun Okker was elected as chairman, and Khun Ti Soung as vice-chairman.
 The founding members chose the name Pa-O National Liberation Army (PNLO) to honour the former PNLO's start of and commitment to the "third revolution".

 The first PNLO/A congress was held at Laybwer military camp on 16 May 2013, and concluded on 20 May 2013.
 New central committee members were elected, and Khun Myint Tun was appointed the new chairman.
 Previous chairmen Khun Okker and Khun Ti Soung have since become patrons.

+On 22 January 2024, clashes between the Myanmar military regime and the PNLO/A broke out in Sam Hpu village in Hopong Township.

+On 24 January 2024, the PNLA, local PDF forces, and the KNDF attacked the PNO/Junta-controlled town of Hsi Hseng.
+The Tatmadaw responded with airstrikes and shelling.

+On 26 January 2024, the PNLO formally revoked their participation in the Nationwide Ceasefire Agreement and pledged to help the NUG replace the Junta with a federal system.
+The PNLO implored the Pa-O National Organization to switch sides under the promise that they will not be attacked.

+On 10 September, Khun Okka broke away from the PNLO to continue negotiating with the SAC under the NCA.